Lulu (Lou Reed and Metallica album): Reception

-At Lou Reed's 2015 posthumous induction into the Rock and Roll Hall of Fame, Reed's widow Laurie Anderson announced that David Bowie had referred to Lulu as Reed's "greatest work".
+At Reed's 2015 posthumous induction into the Rock and Roll Hall of Fame, Reed's widow Laurie Anderson announced that David Bowie had referred to Lulu as Reed's "greatest work".
 LCD Soundsystem's James Murphy later said Bowie had told him Lulu was "some of the best writing Lou's done.
 People are making a snap judgment and they aren't listening."

 Response to criticism

 Reed stated that Metallica fans threatened to shoot him due to the collaboration on Lulu.
 In response to this and the overall negative reaction to the album, Reed commented, "I don't have any fans left.
 After Metal Machine Music (1975), they all fled.
 Who cares?
 I'm essentially in this for the fun of it."
 Metallica drummer Lars Ulrich also noted the negative reaction to Lulu, and stated that he wasn't surprised by the criticism due in part because, "In 1984, when hard-core Metallica fans heard acoustic guitars on 'Fade to Black', there was a nuclear meltdown in the heavy-metal community," and also noted that Reed's poetry is "not for everyone."
 Talking about the negative reactions, frontman James Hetfield expressed understanding of "fearful people", who are "typing from their mom's basement that they still live in", stating that the band needed "to spread our wings" and try something new, while Reed stated that the album is for "literate people".
-Robert Trujillo spoke about the album saying, "Love it or hate it, it was definitely something that we enjoyed and that we embraced."
+Robert Trujillo spoke about the album, saying, "Love it or hate it, it was definitely something that we enjoyed and that we embraced."

 Following Reed's death, Ulrich wrote the following about Lulu in The Guardian:

 Commercial performance

 In the United States, the album debuted at number 36 on the Billboard 200 with first-week sales of 13,000 copies.
 This made it Reed's highest-charting release since Sally Can't Dance, which reached number 10 in 1974.
 Lulu debuted in the top 10 of the charts in eight countries.
 Despite this, sales fell off exponentially; three years after its release, the album had sold just under 33,000 copies in the US, well below the average sales of both Metallica and Lou Reed.
-As of March 2023, Lulu has sold 280,000 copies worldwide.
+As of May 2025, Lulu has sold 280,000 copies worldwide.